Cecilia Suárez: Personal life

-In 2001, Suárez was in a relationship with García Bernal, and the two were still being linked after starring in 2002's Fidel together.
+In 2001, Suárez was in a relationship with Gael García Bernal, and the two were still being linked after starring in 2002's Fidel together.
 She then dated actor Osvaldo de León between 2009 and 2010.
 With de León, Suárez has a son, Teo.
 He was born in April 2010, and his godfather is Caro.

 Suárez met de León in 2009, and they began improvising flirtatious lines when starring together in the play Othello before starting a relationship.
 They split in August 2010, shortly after their son was born.
 Suárez retained custody of Teo and, in 2015, took out a restraining order against de León on behalf of the child, claiming that he had been both physically and psychologically violent to Teo and was not making child support payments.
 De León refuted the allegations, though the order was ruled in Suárez's favor.
 In November 2019, de León spoke about their relationship for the first time since the order, saying that "everything is fine" between the pair, though his other children have not met Teo.